The Adventures of Ozzie and Harriet: Ozzie's Girls

 In September 1972, six years after the show ended, NBC aired a pilot episode for a revival of the Ozzie and Harriet storyline.
 In the episode, Ozzie and Harriet rent the boys' old room to two college students, portrayed by Susan Sennett and Brenda Sykes, after David and Ricky move out.
 David Nelson served as producer; Ricky Nelson, at this point in his career distancing himself from his past, had no involvement.
 Storylines centered around the Nelsons' attempts to solve the problems of two girls after having raised two boys.
 NBC passed on the series, but Viacom and Filmways agreed to put the show into production and distribute it in syndication.

 Ozzie's Girls premiered on local stations, including New York's WABC-TV, in September 1973.
 It ended in September 1974 after one season.
-(Though never a major hit, Ozzie's health was beginning to fail at the same time, and he would die in June 1975, less than a year after Ozzie's Girls ended.)
+(Though the show was never a major hit, Ozzie's health was beginning to fail at the same time, and he would die in June 1975, less than a year after Ozzie's Girls ended.)